 - Wash crib sheets, bibs, blankets as needed.

-- When feeding, hold infants who are 6 months old or less and cannot sit up in a high chair on their own.
+- When feeding, hold infants who are six months old or less and cannot sit up in a high chair independently.

 - Send daily sheet home with the child at the end of the day.